What is the most important information I should know about acyclovir injection?

 Where can I get more information?

-Your pharmacist can provide more information about acyclovir injection.
+Your doctor or pharmacist can provide more information about acyclovir injection.

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.